Bastogne medic joins BACH in fight against COVID-19

 |0

-This work, Bastogne medic joins BACH in fight against COVID-19 [Image 2 of 2], by MAJ Vonnie Wright, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Bastogne medic joins BACH in fight against COVID-19, by MAJ Vonnie Wright, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT